gbook/nidb/README.md

 # NeuroInformatics Database

 ## Overview
 The Neuroinformatics Database (NiDB) is designed to store, retrieve, analyze, and share neuroimaging data.
 Modalities include MR, EEG, ET, video, genetics, assessment data, and any binary data.
-Subject demographics can also be stored.
+Subject demographics, family relationships, and data imported from RedCap can be stored and queried in the database.

-Watch an overview of the main features of NiDB: <a href="https://youtu.be/tOX7VamHGvM">Part 1</a> | <a href="https://youtu.be/dX11HRj_kEs">Part 2</a> | <a href="https://youtu.be/aovrq-oKO-M">Part 3</a>
+Watch an overview of the main features of NiDB (Recorded 2015): <a href="https://youtu.be/tOX7VamHGvM">Part 1</a> | <a href="https://youtu.be/dX11HRj_kEs">Part 2</a> | <a href="https://youtu.be/aovrq-oKO-M">Part 3</a>

-This is a unified repository for the NiDB project.
-It is composed of four main sections:
+The git repository is composed of the following sections:

-* programs - the behind the scenes programs and scripts that make things happen without the user seeing it.
-Usually copied to `/nidb/programs`
+* `doc` - Documentation, Word documents
-* web - the website that the user interacts with.
-Usually copied to `/var/www/html`
+* `setup` - Files related to installing NiDB.
+Including C++/Qt installer
-* setup - setup script and SQL schema files
+* `src` - Source code.
+Qt required for nidb core program
-* documentation - Word documents for usage and administration
+* `tools` - Various tools, binary helper programs, and scripts

 ## Current version of NiDB - March 2020
 NiDB was re-written in 2019 using C++ instead of Perl.
 This allowed much more reliable code.
-All Perl files have been moved to the <i>old</i> directory within programs for historical purposes.
+All Perl files have been moved to the <i>src/old</i> directory for historical reference.

 As part of the rewrite, a new installer was created.
 See the *Releases* section to download the current installer.
 The installer should be used the first time NiDB is installed, and the internal update tool used for subsequent updates.